MSUWebappGroup4/Webapp_Updated/README.md

 ```
 - Destroy the scaffold that you named.

+## Testing
+When running rails we can make testing based on the requirments that we are looking for from our web app.

 ## Running in Rails
 Once you have your DB updated and your gems installed you should be able to run the server.